 - They must be healthy, friendly, and not be unusually nervous in the vet’s office;

-- They must be on heartworm and flea & tick preventatives year round;
+- They must be on heartworm and flea & tick preventatives year round (we supply);

 - They must be available to donate once every two months (6x per year);

 - You must live within a comfortable driving distance to Dublin, OH.
 We cannot do remote blood donations.